Daily Motivation for Retirees Who Want To Live Their Best Life!

 3. Create One “Small Win” Before 10 a.m.

-– sending a message to someone you love
+- Send a message to someone you care about

-Once you do one thing, doing the next feels so much easier.
+Once you do one thing, the next step feels easier.

 Quote to remember: